laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 * **The knowledge, skill, and preparation of the opposing player.** If the defender is unfamiliar with the matchup or does not consistently take full advantage of the attacker's vulnerabilities, then risky moves with large payoffs for the attacker such as switch 1, switch 4, and step in 2 could be used more by the attacker.
-* **People are bad at randomization.** Even if both players are trying to play the Nash equilibrium strategies (which is already unlikely), people are just bad at being random and inevitably would show patterns that the defender can take advantage of.
+* **People are bad at randomization.** Even if both players are trying to play the Nash equilibrium strategies (which is already unlikely), people are just bad at being random and inevitably would show patterns that the opponent can take advantage of.
 Recognizing opponent's patterns or even conditioning your opponent to behave a certain way is a skill amongst top players in fighting games.
 You'll notice in competitive play that after a while, better players seemingly start knowing exactly what their opponent is going to do and just win easily from there.
 As fighting game pro Lee "Infiltration" Seon-woo describes it, ["Download Complete"](https://www.youtube.com/watch?v=uJQa9b_8h1s).